 Compared to DocuSign, DotLoop has better customer support service and specific features for agents.

 - Document editing

 - Mobile app

 - Intuitive user interface

 - Lacks other advanced features

-HelloSign is a web-based digital signature tool you can use to sign documents online.
+HelloSign is a web-based digital signature tool to sign documents online.
 Real estate agents and brokers use the platform to get offer letters, listing agreements, and counter offers signed and processed.

 - Sign requests

 - Audit trail

 - Reporting features